 What exactly does negligence mean in this context?
 An example may be if someone were to hurt themselves whilst playing on your trampoline.
 There is of course the risk of an accident happening when bouncing on any trampoline.
 However should the accident happen for instance because the trampoline collapsed and you hadn’t carried out any recent checks on the equipment.
 Your disclaimer notice will most definitely not absolve you from any liability.

 When could they be valid?

 If your notice clearly only applies where someone else, or a factor outside anyone’s control, is to blame, then it can be valid.
 An example here might be if someone were to swim in an area of the sea that is well known for having a strong rip tide.
 However, if thinking about your holiday cottage, the majority of elements you will have some sort of control over reducing risk, whether that’s your hot tub, children’s play equipment or a trampoline.

 Regardless of whether you have a sign on display or not, your responsibility to your guests as a holiday homeowner means that it’s vital to have procedures in place.
 Ensure that everything your guests are using is regularly inspected and abiding by manufacturer’s and legislative guidelines.

 Making sure that you work to processes and guidelines will not only mean that the chances of an accident occurring are reduced, but also ensure that you’re not seen as negligent should it still happen.

 The insurance bit

-All Bosher’s Holiday Home insurance policies come with £5,000,000 of Public Liability cover as standard.
+Bosher’s Holiday Home Insurance policies come with £10,000,000 of Public Liability cover as standard.
 In the event of an accident any insurer will want to know about the steps taken to reduce the potential risk.
 Keeping a written record of risk assessments, inspections, maintenance and guidance for the use of your facilities is highly recommended.
 You’ll find more guidance on this below.